Dreaker75/re-emerald/README.md

  - All static Pokemon will now respawn the following day if they were defeated (This is also affected by defeating the Elite Four)
  - Sudowoodo will also respawn if it has been captured, allowing for multiples to be caught in a single file.

+# Future changes
+ - To see the future changes planned for this romhack, check out [ToDoList.md](https://github.com/Dreaker75/re-emerald/blob/main/FUTURE_PLANS.md)
 ============================================================================================

 # pokeemerald-expansion